steadymoka/moka-a.github.io/_posts/2016/youtube/2016-12-06-android-mvp.md

 ---
 layout: post
-title: "Android | MVP in action Intro"
+title: "Android | MVP, What is it?
+Why to use?"
 author:
 published: true
 modified: